shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

 A13.4.1: Telecom licensing and access
 A13.4.2: Net neutrality
 A13.4.3: Audiovisual media
-A13.4.4: Electronic communications privacy (ePrivacy)
+A13.4.4: Electronic communications privacy (ePrivacy, cookies, direct marketing)

 #### A13.5 Energy
 A13.5.1: Electricity regulation